Deltares/Wflow.jl/docs/src/model_docs/vertical/sbm.md

   Papers 3, Colorado State University, Fort Collins, 27 p.
 + Feddes, R.A., Kowalik, P.J. and Zaradny, H., 1978, Simulation of field water use and crop yield, Pudoc, Wageningen, Simulation Monographs.
++ Gash, J. H. C., 1979, An analytical model of rainfall interception by forests, Q. J. Roy.
+  Meteor.
+Soc., 105, 43–55, doi:1026 10.1002/qj.497105443041027.
++ Liu, S., 1998, Estimation of rainfall storage capacity in the canopies of cypress wetlands and slash pine uplands in North-Central Florida, J. Hydr., 207, 32–41, doi:
+  10.1016/S0022-1694(98)00115-2.
++ Pitman, J., 1989, Rainfall interception by bracken in open habitats—relations between leaf area, canopy storage and drainage rate, J. Hydr.
+105, 317–334, doi:
+  10.1016/0022-1694(89)90111-X.
++ Van Dijk, A. I. J. M., and Bruijnzeel, L. A., 2001, Modelling rainfall interception by vegetation of variable density using an adapted analytical model, Part 2, Model validation for a tropical upland mixed cropping system, J. Hydr., 247, 239–262.
 + Vertessy, R., and Elsenbeer, H., 1999, Distributed modeling of storm ﬂow generation in an amazonian rain forest catchment: effects of model parameterization, Water Resour.
 Res., 35, 2173–2187. doi: 10.1029/1999WR9000511257.